 2.6 Physicochemical and microbial analysis of soils enriched with earthworm casts

 To assess the influence of earthworm castings on soil biological activity, five experimental substrates were formulated by incorporating graded proportions of castings into a homogeneous soil matrix.
-The treatments consisted of soils enriched with castings at rates of 0%, 5%, 10%, 15%and 20% codified T0, T5, T10, T15 and T20 respectively.
+The treatments consisted of soils enriched with castings at rates of 0%, 5%, 10%, 15%, and 20% codified T0, T5, T10, T15, and T20 respectively.
 Each mixture was prepared to yield 750 g of substrate, following the proportions outlined in Table 1.
-For each experimental condition, enriched soil was subjected to a series of biological and physicochemical analyses at three time points: Day 0 (initial), Day 5 (5 days after initial point)and Day 10 (10 days after initial point corresponding to final point). pH and titratable acidity were determined in accordance with standard ISO 10390 (2021) and ISO 14388-3 (2014) respectively.
+For each experimental condition, enriched soil was subjected to a series of biological and physicochemical analyses at three time points: Day 0 (initial), Day 5 (5 days after initial point), and Day 10 (10 days after initial point corresponding to final point). pH and titratable acidity were determined in accordance with standard ISO 10390 (2021) and ISO 14388-3 (2014) respectively.
 The bacterial biomass was evaluated by enumerating the total aerobic mesophilic flora.
 Enumeration was performed using the mass seeding method described in Section 2.4.